-A vertex array object is created by binding a name returned by GenVertexArrays with the command array is the vertex array object name.
-The resulting vertex array object is a new state vector, comprising all the state values listed in tables 6.4 and 6.5.
+A vertex array object is created by binding a name returned by GenVertexArrays with the command void BindVertexArray(uint array);

+array is the vertex array object name.
+The resulting vertex array object is a new state vector, comprising all the state values listed in tables 6.5 and 6.6.